Geauga Lake

-The park changed ownership again in 2004 after a purchase by Cedar Fair.
+The park changed ownership again in 2004 after a purchase by Cedar Fair, and was renamed Geauga Lake once more.
 The park's SeaWorld portion was transformed into a water park in 2005, and together they became known as Geauga Lake and Wildwater Kingdom.
 On September 21, 2007, less than a week after Geauga Lake closed for the season, Cedar Fair announced that the amusement park would be permanently closed.
-The water park continued to operate as Wildwater Kingdom through the 2016 season, before meeting the same fate.
+The water park continued to operate as Wildwater Kingdom through the 2016 season, before being closed as well.

 History

 Pre-amusement park era

-Geauga Lake was originally known as "Picnic Lake" or "Giles Pond."
-The Geauga Lake area was home to early settlers such as the Staffords, Mark Patterson, Capt.
-Simon Henry with his wife Rhoda Parsons and their children, Charles Swires, the Brewsters, and Bohan Blair.
-There is a city park and ballfields on East Boulevard in Aurora, named after this lake.
-Sullivan Giles chose this area for his log cabin in 1817.
-He later built a large frame home on the spot behind Geauga Lake depot on the north side of the lake.
-When the railroad came to town in 1856, it made a stop at "pond station".
-Giles took advantage of his scenic lake location and, in the last half of the 19th century, established picnic grounds, a dance hall, and other entertainment near his home for the all-day pleasure of residents and those taking the train to the country.
+Geauga Lake was originally known as "Picnic Lake" or "Giles Pond" after early settler Sullivan Giles.
+Giles built a home in the area in 1817, and later established picnic grounds, a dance hall, and other entertainment, all of which was conveniently located near a train station, which brought in many visitors.

 Geauga Lake opened for picnics and swimming in 1872.
-An 1880 history of Geauga County reported the Giles residence "being easy of access by rail, has become, within a few years, a very popular place of resort during the summer months, for fishing, picnic, and excursion parties" and "for the convenience of such parties, Mr. Giles has recently erected a hall of considerable size near the lake.
+An 1880 history of Geauga County reported the Giles residence "being easy of access by rail" and a "very popular place of resort during the summer months, for fishing, picnic, and excursion parties."
+It also noted that "for the convenience of such parties, Mr. Giles has recently erected a hall of considerable size near the lake.
 The surrounding grounds are kept clean and attractive, and, without exception, this is the most charming place to spend a leisure day to be found in this section."
 At the time, a full-sized steamboat circled the lake, towing a large scow, topped with a dance floor.
-The boat, first owned by William Banford and Rowe Fuller, was later purchased by the Kents.
 In 1907, the boat was shipped by rail to Brady Lake near Kent.